-Typical elements of proactive advising include:
+Typical elements of proactive advising include the following:

-- Anticipate potential areas of difficulty (most commonly math or writing-related).
+- Anticipate potential areas of difficulty

-- Program-specific differences (are there professional guidelines or compliance issues that should be considered)
+- Program specific differences (are there professional guidelines or compliance issues that should be considered)

 - Sensitivity issues (less is typically more; if it is an especially touchy scenario, explain documentation to the student, draft it together and get student’s approval)